ahmed33033/learning_in_markdown/langgraph-pregel/langgraph_pregel.md

 LangGraph's graph algorithm proceeds in a series of iterations called "super steps".
 Each iteration consists of a set of nodes executing at the same time.
 The next super step consists of the next set of nodes executing at the same time.

 All nodes start in an `inactive` state.
 When they receive a message, they become `active`.
 At the end of a super-step, nodes without incoming messages become `inactive`.
-The graph terminates when there are no incoming messages.
+The graph terminates when there are no incoming messages (all nodes are in inactive state).

 The stuff about super-steps is inspired by Google's Pregel System.